chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 We’ll use the `Avatar` component from our design system in the example app’s `UserItem` component. `UserItem` should render information about a user including a name and profile photo.

-In your editor, open the `UserItem` component, located in `src/components/UserItem.js`.
+In your editor, open the `UserItem` component located in `src/components/UserItem.js`.
 Also, select `UserItem` in your Storybook, to see the code changes we're about to make instantly with hot module reload.

 Import the Avatar component.